GTFB/Altrp/README.md

 ### 0.17.12
 * Fixed Cases of errors when Getting Default Values as Strings and Arrays of Strings in Input Select Widget and Input Multi Select Widget
++ Add Actions when Changing Text in Input Select and Input Multi Select Widget

 ### 0.17.11
 + Support for Arrays in URL Parameters in `altrppage.params` Object